Alhassan Andani

 Alhassan Andani (born 24 November 1960) is a Ghanaian economist and grandson of Naa Andani who ruled Dagbon in the colonial era.
-He serves as the current chief executive director of Stanbic bank.
+He is the founder and chairman of Leadership Vision Strategy Africa.
+Mr.Andani is a former chief executive director of Stanbic bank.
 He holds the position of Chairman of Council for Scientific & Industrial Research, Chairman of SOS Children's Villages Ghana and serves on the board of Gold Fields Limited.
-Alhassan Andani is Independent Non-Executive Director of the Company.
-Mr Andani is currently CEO and executive director of Stanbic Bank Ghana; the Board Chairperson of the Ghana Council for Scientific and Industrial Research (CSIR), a director of SOS Villages Ghana, and has held other corporate directorships in the past.
-He holds BSc (Agriculture), University of Ghana; MA (Banking and Finance), Finafrica Institute in Italy.
+Alhassan Andani is Independent Non-Executive Director of the company.
+Mr Andani is a former CEO and executive director of Stanbic Bank Ghana; the board chairperson of the Ghana Council for Scientific and Industrial Research (CSIR), a director of SOS Villages Ghana, and has held other corporate directorships in the past.
+He holds a BSc in (Agriculture), University of Ghana; MA (Banking and Finance), Finafrica Institute in Italy.

 Early life and education

-Andani was born in Banvim a suburb of Tamale on November 24, 1960.
+Andani was born in Banvim, a suburb of Tamale on November 24, 1960.
 He attended one of the most prestigious senior high schools in the north, called Ghana Senior High School.
-He then proceeded to the University of Ghana where he earned a 4 - year undergraduate degree in Agriculture.
+He then proceeded to the University of Ghana where he earned a 4-year undergraduate degree in Agriculture.
 He holds a master's degree in Banking and Finance from Finafrica Institute in Milan, Italy.
 Andani is also an alumnus of the Oxford Strategic Leadership Programme, and holds an International Management Certificate from INSEAD, Chartered Bank.